biscuit-js/biscuit-store/README.md

 [![N|Solid](./docs/assets/exemple-button.png)](https://codesandbox.io/s/test-biscuit-forked-4mp86?file=/src/index.js)

-### Basic example with state encapsulation
+### Basic example with managed states
-Well, what if we want to encapsulate state logic?
-Biscuit promotes the flexibility of the architecture, and for this reason, we did not force the developer to mandatory use of encapsulation.
-If you need it just use the built-in middleware "Adapter"
+Well, what if we want to managed state logic?
+Biscuit promotes the flexibility of the architecture, and for this reason, we did not force the developer to mandatory use of managed state.
+If you need it just use the built-in middleware the **Adapter** or write your own function.

 Installation of adapter:
 ``` javascript